jravetch/blinkinlabs.github.io/hardware/_posts/2013-04-17-blinkytape.md

 PatternPaint makes light painting super simple with its image import functionality.
 Since the BlinkyTape has 60 RGB LEDs, we can load in almost any image that is 60 pixels tall.
 By saving the pattern to the BlinkyTape and powering it with a portable USB charger, we can make ridiculously awesome light paintings anywhere and everywhere (that it is dark enough to do so).

+**More Information**

+* Learn more about [PatternPaint](/software/patternpaint) and how you can make your own patterns!
+* Check out the [NyanPaint](https://github.com/blinkiverse/blinkyboard/tree/master/examples/light_painting_examples/NyanPaint) source.

 # Tech Specs

 The BlinkyTape is a one meter strip of flexible PCB material containing 60 RGB LEDs.
 At one end is our custom light processor, the BlinkyBoard.
-The BlinkyTape come enclosed in a weatherproof silicone tubing.
+The BlinkyTape comes enclosed in a weatherproof silicone tubing.

 ## BlinkyBoard Specs